Skip to content

 • Applicants must have at least one parent of Italian descent or be majoring in Italian language or Italian American/Diaspora Studies.

-• Applicants must have minimum GPA of 3.5.
+• Applicants must have a minimum GPA of 3.5.

 Application Process